MarcioMonego/craftbeerpi-plugins/README.md

   repo_url: https://github.com/YourRepo/YourPluginCode.git

   This way you can combine the original list with the original urls allowing you to update your plugins a including your own.
-  YOU will never new records from original Craftbeerpi repository.
+  YOU will never see new records from original Craftbeerpi repository.
 But you may watch the original one and see when it changes.